open-contracting-extensions/ocds_budget_and_spend_extension/README.md

 * The **[integration example](examples/integration.md)** illustrates how references to a Fiscal Data Package can support display of data to users, and comparison between contracting process level and budget level data.

-* The **[flat data example](examples/flat.md)** illustrates how the structured data published using this extension can be analysed using spreadsheet tools.
+* The **[flat data example](examples/flat.md)** illustrates how the structured data published using this extension can be analyzed using spreadsheet tools.

 ## Key concepts